-A limited number of golf carts are available for campers with mobility needs.
-Golf carts can transport up to two people at a time and children are not permitted to ride on the cart unless they have mobility needs.
-If you would like to reserve a golf cart, please contact the Camp Michigania office at (231) 582-9191, preferably at least two weeks before your arrival.
+A limited number of golf carts are available for campers who need mobility aids.
+The carts hold up to two people and children are not permitted to ride on the cart unless they are the one with the mobility need.
+If you would like to reserve a golf cart, please contact the Michigania office at 231-582-9191, ideally at least two weeks before your arrival.
+Golf cart rates can be found online.